P. P. Arnold

-Patricia Ann Cole (born October 3, 1946), known professionally as P. P. Arnold, is an American-born British-based soul singer.
-She began her career in 1965 as an Ikette with the Ike & Tina Turner Revue.
-The following year she relocated to London to pursue a solo career.
-Arnold enjoyed considerable success in the United Kingdom with her singles "The First Cut Is the Deepest" (1967) and "Angel of the Morning" (1968).
+Patricia Ann Cole (born October 3, 1946), known professionally as P. P. Arnold, is an American-born soul singer.
+She rose to prominence in the 1960s after performing as an Ikette with the Ike & Tina Turner Revue, before launching a successful solo career in the United Kingdom.

-Arnold worked extensively with major artists, including the Small Faces, Nick Drake, Peter Gabriel, and Roger Waters.
-She continued to record and perform, eventually releasing her album The Turning Tide in 2017 and her autobiographical album The New Adventures of...
-P.P.
-Arnold in 2019.

-In addition to her music career, Arnold has been involved in musical theatre and film.
+Arnold is best known for her recordings of "The First Cut Is the Deepest" and "Angel of the Morning" from her albums The First Lady of Immediate (1968) and Kafunta (1968).
+She collaborated with artists including Small Faces, Nick Drake, Peter Gabriel, and Roger Waters.
+Arnold has continued to record and perform, releasing the albums The Turning Tide (2017) and The New Adventures of… P.P.
+Arnold (2019).
+In addition to her music career, she has appeared in the musical theatre productions Starlight Express in 1984 and Once on This Island in 1994.

-Early life
+Early life and family

 Arnold was born into a family of gospel singers, and performed as a vocal soloist for the first time when she was four years old.
 Her family lived in the African-American Watts neighborhood of Los Angeles.
-She married early and had two children, Kevin and Debbie.
-Arnold worked two jobs, one in an office and the other in food manufacturing.
+Arnold began singing at the Full Gospel Baptist Church on Avalon Boulevard in Los Angeles.

+She dropped out of high school at 15 to marry and had her first child the following year; by age 18, she had two children, Kevin and Debbie.
+Her husband, David, did not work, so Arnold took on two jobs to support her family.
+By day, she worked as a clerk-typist at a clothing firm, and in the evenings, she worked in an egg factory separating egg whites from yolks for a local bakery.